 Skip to content

-Button card with a tap gesture icon labelled Doorbell
+Trigger card with a tap gesture icon labelled Doorbell

 3. Choose an Icon (defaults to a tap gesture icon).

-Buttons don't need an entity ID — they don't control a device directly.
+Trigger cards don't need an entity ID — they don't control a device directly.

-How it works on the panel
+How It Works on the Panel

-When you tap a button:
+When you tap a trigger card:

 • The colour fades smoothly back to the off colour over 400 ms.

-Setting up an automation in Home Assistant
+Setting Up an Automation in Home Assistant

-Buttons fire an event called esphome.push_button_pressed on the Home Assistant event bus.
-The event includes the button's label and slot number.
+Trigger cards fire an event called esphome.push_button_pressed on the Home Assistant event bus.
+The event name is kept the same so existing automations do not need to change.

 To create an automation: